 England is currently Assistant Professor of Photography and Graduate Program Director at RISD.
 She is also director and curator of the Winter Garden Photograph project.

 Odette England's practice explores relationships between autobiography and vernacular photography.
-The foundation linking these is the landscape of the familial home.

 England grew up in Ponde, a small rural locality in the Mid Murray region of South Australia.
 Ponde has a population of 68 people, mostly current or former dairy farmers.
 Her parent's former farm and the many snapshots made by her parents and grandparents serve as raw materials and inspiration for England's work.